Title

 Manuel L. Quezon mandates the teaching of civic and ethical principles in all schools to foster moral character, personal discipline, and a sense of citizenship among students.

-Section five of Article XIII of the Philippine Constitution mandates that all schools shall aim to develop moral character, personal discipline, civic conscience, and to teach the duties of citizenship.
+It cited Section 5 of Article XIII of the Constitution, which provides that all schools shall aim to develop moral character, personal discipline, civic conscience, and teach the duties of citizenship.

-Citizens should pay their taxes willingly and promptly, recognizing that citizenship involves both rights and obligations.
+It requires citizens to pay taxes willingly and promptly, stating that citizenship implies not only rights but also obligations.

-It mandates safeguarding the purity of suffrage and abiding by the decisions of the majority.
+It instructs citizens to safeguard the purity of suffrage and to abide by the decisions of the majority.

 Analyze Cases Smarter, Faster